 Once you have taken out the security bond, you are now liable to pay the amount of the bond as a fine in case you break any laws.
 These laws refer to those surrounding the conditions and security attached to hiring an FDW.

-Some basics of these laws include paying the agreed-upon salary on time, providing a hygienic and secure living environment, covering medical insurance, and giving paid leaves.
+Some basics of these laws include paying the agreed-upon salary on time, providing a hygienic and secure living environment, covering medical insurance, and giving paid leave.
 Countries like the Philippines have more strict measures that need to be adhered to.

 In Singapore, it is common practice for people to buy these security bonds as insurance for these workers.
 The insurance company then takes it upon itself to pay the fines in the event of a violation of the law.
 The employer can pay them back afterward.